lleewwiiss/Spring-Graph-Layout/README.md

 ## Gentest
 `Usage: gentest.py`<br>
-Takes user input and generates a test files to be used for spring.cpp <br>
+Takes user input and randomly generates a test files to be used for spring.cpp <br>
 `Frames:`100<br>
 `Nodes:`100<br>
 `Edges:`2<br>